bluebird75/luaunit/doc/3_getting-started.rst

 LuaUnit scans all variables that start with *test* or *Test*.
 If they are functions, or if they are tables that contain functions that start with *test* or *Test*, they are run as part of the test suite.
+Note that this prefix can be ajusted with command-line options (see :ref:`command-line-options`).

 So just write a function whose name starts with test.
 Inside test functions, use the assertions functions provided by LuaUnit, such as :lua:func:`assertEquals`.